ttyhasebe/KEMPNN/README.md

     $ python kempnn.py PolymerTg --frac_train 0.2 --no_set2set --save

+To see the detailed description of this CLI interface:

+    $ python kempnn.py -h

 ### Custom dataset

 To use the KEMPNN with custom dataset, knowledge, and training parameters, please refer to the example program "exmaple/custom_dataset.py".

-To obtain more control over model and training using Trainer class, please refer to the example program "exmaple/custom_training.py".
+To gain more control over model and training using torch models, optimizer, dataloader etc., please refer to the example program "exmaple/custom_training.py".

 ### Results